 To reduce the risk of downloading ransomware, do not download software or media files from unknown sites, for example.

-Avoid providing personal data
+Avoid giving out personal data

-If, unexpectedly, you are contacted by a company requesting information, ignore the request and contact the company independently to verify that it is genuine
+If you are unexpectedly contacted by a company requesting information, ignore the request and contact the company independently to verify that it is genuine

-Use email server content scanning and filtering
+Use mail server content checking and filtering

 Never use unknown USB's